 Fauna along this trail includes white tail deer, rabbits, wild turkeys and woodchucks.
 Flora includes mostly forest trees: oak, maple, white ash and black cherry.
 Wild flowers are scarce due to the dense tree canopy overhead.
-There is a lush growh of watercress in the marsh next to bridge number 1.
+There is a lush growth of watercress in the marsh next to bridge number 1.

 There are remnants of bricks and sandstone blocks along the path, the only remains of a once-flourishing cotton mill erected by the Pitkin family in 1794.
 This cotton mill, the first in Connecticut, was built on the river here by Elisha Pitkin (1733-1819), with waterpower from the Union Pond Dam.
 This Pitkin Cotton Mill was deeded over to his 3 sons, Samuel, Edward and Joseph.

 Later the Pitkin Mill was enlarged to become the Union Manufacturing Company and was the largest sandstone building in the state in 1823.
-The Cheney Brothers purchased the mill in 1900 and added a hydroelectric plant on North Main Street, with waterpower from the Union Pond Dam to furnish electricity to their paper mill complex off Hartford Road.
+The Cheney Brothers purchased the mill in 1900 and added a hydroelectric plant on North Main Street, with waterpower from the Union Pond Dam to furnish electricity to their silk complex off Hartford Road.
 The Union Manufacturing Company sandstone blocks were used to build the Cheney RIbbon Mill.

 Elisha Pitkin died in 1819, his son Samuel in 1839, and Samuel's son Samuel in 1845.
 They are buried in the Pitkin plot in the East Hartford Center Cemetery.
 (Manchester was part of East Hartford until 1823.)

-The Pitkin Trail is unique historically as well with the existence of segments of a large steel pipe, over 6 feet in diameter, that carried water from the Union Pond Dam down to the brick Cheney Brothers power plant on North Main Street.
+The Pitkin Trail is unique historically as well with the existence of segments of a large steel pipe, over 6 feet in diameter, which carried water from the Union Pond Dam down to the brick Cheney Brothers power plant on North Main Street.
 Old timers recall seeing water spraying and freezing out of rusted holes in the pipe in the early 1900s when it was in use.